oliverbooth/X10D/README.md

 Download the [latest release](https://github.com/oliverbooth/X10D/releases/latest) from this repository and adding a direct assembly reference for your chosen platform.

-### Unity installation

-For the Unity installation guide, refer to the [README.md in X10D.Unity](X10D.Unity/README.md).

 ## Documentation

 Documentation and the API reference is available at https://oliverbooth.github.io/X10D/index.html. *I'm sorry this took